hwchen/secret-service-rs/README.md

 - SecretService: initialize dbus, create plain/encrypted session.
 - Collections: create, delete, search.
 - Items: create, delete, search, get/set secret.

+### Advanced

+It is possible to disable the dependency on `libgmp` by disabling the default features in your `Cargo.toml` file:

+    [dependencies]
+    secret-service = { version = "^0.4", default-features = false }

+**Note**: this will build the library without support for creating encrypted connections to `dbus`, `EncryptionType::Dh` will be unavailable.

+In many cases this is OK, as `dbus` encryption is primarily intended to prevent secrets from being swapped to disk.

+Use `EncryptionType::Plain` when `gmp` is disabled.

 ### Todo